kyma-project/kyma-environment-broker/docs/user/05-60-kyma-bindings.md

 }
 ```

-If a binding is successfully created, the endpoint returns the `201 Created` if the current request created it or the `200 OK` status code if it already existed.
+If a binding is successfully created, the endpoint returns one of the following responses:
+* `201 Created` if the current request created the binding.
+* `200 OK` if the binding already existed.

-## Fetch a Service Binding
+### Fetch a Service Binding

 To fetch a binding, use a GET request to KEB API: